-BJP HQ receives bomb threat call
+BJP HQ receives bomb threat call, Delhi Police say it was a hoax

 New Delhi, June 22: The Bharatiya Janata Party (BJP) headquarters in New Delhi received a bomb threat call on Saturday.